animatlabs/animatlabs.github.io/_drafts/2026-03-30-spectre-console-cli.md

 ## Table: The Health Report

 Tables are where Spectre shines.
-Rounded borders, aligned columns, colored cells—no manual string padding.
+Rounded borders, aligned columns, colored cells -- no manual string padding.

 ```csharp
 var table = new Table()